ionic-team/ionic-portals/website/docs/getting-started/android.md

 </manifest>
 ```

-TODO: add section on using a portal programatically in the fragment

 ## Creating a Portal via PortalManager

 After registering via the [PortalManager.register()](../reference/android/portal-manager#register) function, you can create Portals.
 Use the [PortalManager](../reference/android/portal-manager) to quickly create a [Portal](../reference/android/portal) and link it to an XML layout.